SHOBUsi/two-tier-pki-windows-server/README.md

-# Two-Tier PKI on Windows Server — SELDOM Lab
+# Two-Tier PKI on Windows Server

-> MSc Cyber Security coursework: design, deploy, and threat-model a two-tier Microsoft Public Key Infrastructure (PKI) on Windows Server, terminating a TLS-protected web service for a fictional organisation called **SELDOM**.
+> MSc Cyber Security coursework: design, deploy, and threat-model a two-tier Public Key Infrastructure (PKI) on Windows Server, terminating a TLS-protected web service for a fictional organisation called **SELDOM**.

-**Module:** LD7007 Networks Security · Northumbria University · MSc Cyber Security **Assignment type:** Group coursework (30% of module mark) **Lead author (report owner):** Soriful Islam Shoaib

 ---